martinmarsh/nmea0183/README.md

 Actisense NGW-1 maps: 2000 -> 183, 0183 -> 2000

 This is one of the sentences commonly emitted by GPS units.
+The default config writes NMEA 4.1 standard but will read in the older versions

               1         2 3       4 5        6  7   8   9    10 11
               |         | |       | |        |  |   |   |    |  |